 Back in the early and mid-70's I lived on a block (a dead-end block as we call it ~ GREAT For StickBall!!
 I digress) that bordered the cemetery; East 45 Street.
-I don't remember but my neighbors in the years since 72' told me of the incredible sight which was the procession bringing Gil to Holy Cross.
+I don't remember, but my neighbors in the years since 1972 told me of the incredible sight which was the procession bringing Gil to Holy Cross.
 It passed our block.
 I was 5 yrs old when he left us.

-Yeah...he managed my Miracle Mets to a championship and of course that just adds to his Legend here, but I think you can tell, Gil Hodges still continues to enrich our lives on a daily basis around here.
+Yeah...he managed my Miracle Mets to a championship, and of course that just adds to his Legend around here.

 The Quiet Man.